danieledurante/nEM/Election-Data-Tutorial.md

                     MORALB, CARESB, KNOWB, LEADB, DISHONB, INTELB) ~ PARTY
 ```

-Estimation with R = 2 latent classes (not reported in the paper)
+Estimation with R = 2 latent classes (not in the paper)
 ================

 We perform estimation of the parameters in the above latent class model with covariates under different computational routines (including our novel **nested EM** algorithm), and compare maximization performance along with computational efficiency.